 4. Annual Meetings shall be open to all members and other interested parties.

-5. Applicants for admission to the Association shall be required to submit credentials to the Secretary and Treasurer who will present the application and supporting documentation to the Executive Committee at its next meeting.
+5. Applicants for admission to the Association shall be required to submit credentials to the Secretary who will present the application and supporting documentation to the Executive Committee at its next meeting.

 6. The fiscal year shall commence on July 1st and terminate the following June 30th.
 The Treasurer shall bill members for annual dues once each fiscal year.